-Like many of the events we love, Oktoberfest celebrations have been cancelled this year.
-While you can’t rock your lederhosen or dirndl and drunkenly sing Bavarian songs with the crowd, with the following tips, you can bring the biergarten vibe to your home for an intimate yet joyous experience.
+Can't get to an official Oktoberfest celebration?
+Pull out your lederhosen or dirndl and get ready to drunkenly sing Bavarian songs with your crew anyway.
+With the following tips, you can bring the biergarten vibe to your home for an intimate yet joyous experience.

 What Is Oktoberfest, Anyway?